ices-eg/wg_MGWG/selectivity/README.md

 **11 Oct 2018** 4pm (CEST, UTC+2)

 1. Examine, summarize, and interpret the results so far
-2. Identify stocks we could add to the analysis
+2. Review gaps in data, identify stocks that could be added
-3. Status update on side stories (Lopt, Norwegian literature,
+3. Status update on side stories (Lopt, Norwegian literature, historical changes)
-4. historical changes)
+4. Prepare a list of next tasks, decide who will report on what next meeting

 **08 Nov 2018** 4pm (CET, UTC+1)